tritonas00/system-tar-and-restore/README.md

 ###NOTES###

-- With GNU Tar 1.27, you can add --xattrs --acls --selinux in backup user options.
+- With GNU Tar 1.27, you can add --xattrs --acls --selinux in backup and restore archiver options.

 - In case of Fedora --xattrs --acls --selinux are added automatically in backup.
 In order to successfully restore the target system (Fedora 19+) using GNU Tar, you need to add --selinux --acls --xattrs-include='*' in restore additional tar options.